-While there are many social media platforms in which cannabis dispensaries can build a following on and make a name for themselves, Instagram marketing stands out above the rest as a way to increase your online presence and raise brand awareness.
+While there are many social media platforms on which cannabis dispensaries can build a following and make a name for themselves, Instagram marketing stands out above the rest as a way to increase your online presence and raise brand awareness.

-It’s important to note here that your goal isn’t to increase sales on instagram – but to build awareness.
-With more brand awareness (and some patience), the sales will come.
+It is important to note here that your goal isn’t to increase sales on Instagram but to build awareness.
+With more brand awareness (and some patience), sales will come.

 1 billion people use Instagram every month, and 500 million people use Instagram’s stories daily.
 Your potential reach on the social media platform could be huge.
 Among these users, a whopping 63% log-in at least once a day, according to the Pew Research Center.
 That means you’ll have the opportunity to connect with your customer base at least once a day.